John McGuirk: Views and controversies

 McGuirk has been criticised for his characterisation of opponents, such as stating that Colm O'Gorman, head of Amnesty International Ireland, was a "cretinous stain on the Irish national discourse who’ll say whatever Soros pays [him] to" and the description of an abortion-rights supporting TD, Kate O'Connell, as a "catty, spiteful, loathsome twit" after the TD shared screengrabs of misogynistic tweets from a member of the Fine Gael National Executive.

 In January 2020, McGuirk defended Gript's link to the firm AggregateIQ, which had been found to have broken privacy laws during the Brexit campaign, and was also involved in profiling of Gript readers.

 In the wake of violence at anti-lockdown and anti-vaccine protests by far-right groups in Dublin in February 2021, McGuirk defended those opposed to Ireland's pandemic measures.

 In March 2021, RTÉ paid €20,000 to charities nominated by the socialist republican party Éirígí after McGuirk, on an episode of Prime Time, falsely linked the group to the killing of the journalist Lyra McKee in Derry in 2019.
 McGuirk later apologised on social media, saying, "I got my Republican groups mixed up badly in a slip of the tongue.
 It was of course Saoradh, not Eirigi [sic], who were connected to the murder of Lyra McKee.
 I want to apologise publicly to Eirigi [sic] for the error, and thank RTE [sic] for correcting it."
 He was criticised by McKee's partner, Sara Canning, who said, "It's bad enough seeing tons of generally right-wing people using Lyra's name as a stick to beat everyone from Nicola Sturgeon to Nancy Pelosi, and now John McGuirk using Lyra's murder, on national TV, & without having the facts straight?!
 Enraging."

 In 2022, McGuirk sued Paddy Cosgrave for defamation for Tweets posted in December 2021.
-In 2025, McGuirk sued Irish Studio LLC for calling Gript and himself "far-right" and the parties settled out of court which resulted in McGuirk receiving €20,000 in compensation as well as an apology stating the framing was "unfair".
+In 2025, McGuirk sued Irish Studio LLC for calling Gript and him "far-right" and the parties settled out of court which resulted in McGuirk receiving €20,000 in compensation as well as an apology stating the framing was "unfair".

 In November 2023, Gript published an article that included details that allowed an individual to be wrongly accused on social media as a person of interest in the stabbing that happened hours before the 2023 Dublin riot.
 Gardaí described the article as 'highly inaccurate' and contacted Gript, who agreed to remove the article.
 In February 2024, lawyers acting on behalf of the wrongly accused man lodged papers with the Irish High Court to initiate legal action against Gript and McGuirk.

 On 13 May 2025, McGuirk said that TD Ruth Coppinger was wrong to say Gript was responsible for how people reacted to her refusal to answer a question around deportations from them and stated, "If her declining to engage with us provokes a negative public reaction, that is a matter for deputy Coppinger".